iwanders/analysis-ithc-iptsd/analysis.md

 The multiple records on `0x1a` is not a bug in the parser, data actually contains this, and it appears to be unique.

+This pattern, and the sizes of individual packets are identical between Slim Pen2, Metapen M1, Metapen M2.

 ```
 0x1a: {'type': 26, 'unknown': 0, 'size': 4318, 'outer_size': 4311}
     IptsPenMetadata  0x5f, {'type': 95, 'flags': 0, 'size': 16}